Rewriting a Utility

 }

-This requires something presumably like the function below, which I list so that lengths of code can be compared.
+Presumably this requires something like the function below, which I list so that lengths of code can be compared.

 void reverse(char s[]) {